 4. Uniform color.

-A melanoma-dangerous nevus can form on the basis of an ordinary convex mole and has characteristic features:
+A melanoma-dangerous nevus can form on the basis of an ordinary convex mole and has the following characteristic features:

 • uneven, “torn” edges;